 • Pray for lasting reconciliation among Bosnians, Serbs, and Croats after centuries-long rivalries and hatred towards one another.

 Shaped like a boomerang, the Republic of Croatia is a gateway to Eastern Europe.
 Bordered by Serbia, Montenegro, Bosnia and Herzegovina, Hungary, and Slovenia, it lies along the eastern coast of the Adriatic Sea.
 Most of the land is used for farming, and one-third of it is forested.
 Croatia is known for its 1,200 islands along the Adriatic coast, and only several dozen are inhabited.
 The larger islands offer scenic, swanky getaways for wealthy vacationers.
-Croatia’s landscape features unique, natural scenery with a gorgeous coastline, majestic mountains, picturesque lakes, and even rolling farmlands.
+Croatia’s landscape features unique, natural scenery with gorgeous coastlines, majestic mountains, picturesque lakes, and even rolling farmlands.
 A popular tourist destination, Croatia has rich history, architecture and scenery, as well as hospitable natives.

-This land was once part of the Austro-Hungarian empire.
-Then in 1918 the Croats, Serbs, and Slovenes formed a kingdom that would eventually be known as Yugoslavia - a federal independent communist state.
-Though Croatia declared its independence in 1991, it suffered four years of devastating conflict before being free of all Serbian occupation.
-The effects of communism as part of Yugoslavia and the years of war that followed destroyed the economy.
-The state still holds much economic control, and privatization has been slow.
+Croatia’s land was once part of the Austro-Hungarian empire.
+Then, in 1918, the Croats, Serbs, and Slovenes formed a kingdom that would eventually be known as Yugoslavia — a federal independent communist state.
+Though Croatia declared its independence in 1991, the people suffered four years of devastating conflict before gaining freedom from Serbian occupation.
+Between the effects of communism as part of Yugoslavia and several years of war, the economy was devastated.
+Today, the government still holds much economic control, and privatization has been slow.
 Tourism, which has been very profitable, has helped revive the nation.
-Membership in NATO (2009) and the European Union (2013) motivated change and increased more foreign investment.
+Membership in NATO (2009) and the European Union (2013) motivated change and increased foreign investment.
 Recently, the economy has experienced growth, although tourism and the national GDP took a big hit during the COVID-19 pandemic in 2020.
 The unemployment rate has also improved significantly in the last two decades.

 Source: Croatian christian song: zayron2